NicodemusGurion/nicodemusgurion.github.io/anti-dawah/rebecca-3-years.md

 There is not a single verse in the Bible that gives the age of Rebecca at marriage. - The Bible says she was an adult woman of marriageable age.
 - She was strong enough to haul several thousand liters of water.
 No toddler is capable of this.
 - She was mature enough to make major life decisions.
-No toddler is allowed to do this.
+No toddler would be allowed to do this.